 There are some important lessons that economists can learn from the study of languages that also apply to their field of study, since both of them are examples of widespread human behaviours.
-First, there exist regularities in languages, such as grammatical rules and the meanings of words, some of which regularities remain constant over centuries; second, but even though these regularities exist, there are many exceptions to them and, what is more, changes in behaviour can alter their validity or applicability; third, there are perhaps no universally valid rules of grammar or language usage; and fourth, different cultures have developed different modes of linguistic behaviour, and to ignore these cultural differences can lead, in the economic sphere, to grief, oppression, or misunderstanding, as occurs whenever and wherever economists attempt to impose their Western modes of behaviour on others.
+First, there exist regularities in languages, such as grammatical rules and the meanings of words, some of which regularities remain constant over centuries; second, but even though these regularities exist, there are many exceptions to them and, what is more, changes in behaviour over time can alter their validity or applicability; third, there are perhaps no universally valid rules of grammar or language usage; and fourth, different cultures have developed different modes of linguistic behaviour, and to ignore these cultural differences can lead, in the economic sphere, to grief, oppression, or misunderstanding, as occurs whenever and wherever economists attempt to impose their Western modes of behaviour on others.

-Contrary to the prevailing belief among economists, economics is not a discipline whose theories are valid for all time and for all the people living in all the different places of the world.
+Contrary to the prevailing belief among economists, economics is not a field of study whose theories are valid for all time and for all the people living in all the different places of the world.
 Instead, it is the study of particular models of behaviour that are constantly changing, and so economists must be prepared to modify their theories to reflect these changes in behaviour.
 The economists’ naive belief that, in economic matters, there exists a single, globally valid theory that explains the behaviour of all human beings, in all times and in all places, no matter how great are the differences in their cultures and traditions, is another pernicious result of their wanting so desperately to imitate true sciences like physics and chemistry, which, unlike economics, limit their study to inanimate things.
 In other words, the most that economists can hope for in their disparate and heterogeneous field of study is a piecemeal approach.
 It is because many economists have failed to understand the limits of the validity, and hence, the applicability, of their theories that they have caused so much harm by applying them indiscriminately to all people everywhere in the world.